YarekTyshchenko/yarektyshchenko.github.com/_posts/SpaceEngineers/2015-12-14-Programming-Block.md

 }
 {% endhighlight %}

-And to use include it before the main method:
+And to use create it before the main method:
 {% highlight c# %}
 Computer computer = new Computer();
 SpeedCalculator sc;